Zypher17/wifi-stealer/README.md

 sudo chmod 664 /var/www/html/wifi_creds.log
 ```

-Make sure it works:
+Test the receiver:

 ```bash
 curl -X POST http://localhost/wifi-recv.php -d "data=test"
 cat /var/www/html/wifi_creds.log
 ```

-If you see `data=test` in the output, the server is working.
+If you see `data=test`, the server is working.

-Open in a browser:
+Open the dashboard:

 ```text
 http://YOUR_IP/index.php
 ```

-Replace `YOUR_IP` with the IP address of your Kali machine.
+Replace `YOUR_IP` with your Kali machine IP, log in, and you should see the dashboard.

-You should see the login page first.
-Use the configured username and password to enter the dashboard.

 ---